-That’s the language ancient Syrians spoke; the name Aramaic comes from
+It’s the language ancient Syrians spoke.
+“Aramaic” comes from

-Thing is… the bible was in Hebrew.
-And now (except for the parts which are actually in Aramaic) it had to be translated into Aramaic so the Aramaic-speaking public could understand it.
-That’s why the Pharisees came up with
+Thing is… the bible’s in Hebrew.
+Except for the parts which are actually in Syriac, it had to be translated into Syriac so the Syriac-speaking public could understand it.
+It’s why

 Naturally there are Syriac translations of the bible.
-But the most important one is the one which predates nearly most other translations of the bible.
+But the most important one is the one which predates nearly every other bible translation.
 Parts predate

 What’s in it.

-The Peshitta’s New Testament originally didn’t include 2 Peter, 2–3 John, Jude, and Revelation.
-The church of Antioch didn’t consider these books to be part of the bible till the 500s, so obviously the first Peshitta was translated before that time.
-Those books were later translated in the Harclensis, or “the Harklean version,” translated in 616 by Syrian bishop Thomas of Harqel in Alexandria, Egypt.
+The Peshitta’s New Testament didn’t originally include 2 Peter, 2–3 John, Jude, and Revelation.
+The Antioch church didn’t consider these books to be bible till the 500s, so obviously the first Peshitta was translated before that time.
+These books were later translated in the Harclensis, or “the Harklean version,” translated in 616 by Syrian bishop Thomas of Harqel in Alexandria, Egypt.
 That’s why you’ll find ’em in today’s Peshittas.

 The Old Testament may have been adapted from Pharisee targums; we don’t really know, because they don’t wholly match the targums we have.
 But unlike the targums, they include

-Sometimes you’re gonna find Syriac liturgies which clearly are quoting bible, but not the Peshitta.
-Sometimes that’s because they’re quoting other ancient Syriac translations of the bible—there were others!
+Sometimes you’re gonna find Syriac liturgies which are clearly quoting bible, but not quoting Peshitta.
+Sometimes that’s because they’re quoting other ancient Syriac translations of the bible.
+Yes, there were others!
 Paul of Tella translated Origin’s Hexapla, his 240 analysis of

 The original bible?